Facebook Admits Mosque Shooting Video Was Viewed At Least 4,000 Times

 New Zealand Prime Minister Jacinda Ardern says she has been in contact with Facebook COO Sheryl Sandberg to ensure the video is entirely scrubbed from the platform.

-And websites that continue to host footage of the attacks, such as 4chan and LiveLeak, are finding themselves blocked by the country's major Internet access companies.
+And some websites accused of hosting footage of the attacks, such as 4chan and LiveLeak, have found themselves blocked by the country's major Internet providers.
 "We've started temporarily blocking a number of sites that are hosting footage of Friday's terrorist attack in Christchurch," Telstra said on Twitter.
 "We understand this may inconvenience some legitimate users of these sites, but these are extreme circumstances and we feel this is the right thing to do."

+Liveleak co-founder Hayden Hewitt told NPR that Liveleak will not carry the video.
+"We don't want it on our platform and we will continue to remove it whenever it is discovered," a company statement reads.

+The block itself came as a complete surprise, said Hewitt, who noted his site is still shut out of New Zealand and Australia.
+Optus and Vodaphone are also blocking LiveLeak, he said.

 Facebook says that 12 minutes after the 17-minute livestream ended, a user reported the video to Facebook.
 By the time Facebook was able to remove it, the video had been viewed about 4,000 times on the platform, according to Chris Sonderby, the company's vice president and deputy general counsel.